tgmarinho/tgmarinho.com/posts/2019-11-12-how_to_install_react_native_with_typescript_without_react_native_cli.md

 category: mobile
 background: '#03A9F4'
 ---
-When you to need to install some dependence in your project you can use:
+When you need to install some dependence in your project you can use:

 ```
 npx --ignore-existing ....